hugorbarbosa/cpp-project-template/README.md

 This project uses CMake as its build system, with support for CMake Presets to simplify configuration and building.

-For detailed build instructions, including how to build the project, run tests, enable optional code quality tools (code coverage, sanitizers, static analysis, etc) and generate documentation, please see the [Building guide](BUILDING.md).
+For detailed build instructions, including how to build the project, run tests, enable optional code quality tools (code coverage, code formatting, sanitizers, static analysis, etc) and generate documentation, please see the [Building guide](BUILDING.md).

 ## Examples